mohaiminur/BlogWithSpringAngular/README.md

 # Reddit-clone(blog)-with-Spring-and-Angular
- Reddit clone with Spring Boot, Spring MVC, Angular 9, Spring Security, Spring Data JPA, MySQL, Bootstrap 4.
+ Reddit clone(blog) with Spring Boot, Spring MVC, Angular 9, Spring Security, Spring Data JPA, MySQL, Bootstrap 4.
 In the backend I used spring boot restful api services and frontend i used angular with bootstarp and mySQL as database

 ---